Why lead response time is crucial to achieving sales targets

 Lead response time explained

-An inbound lead is any contact from a potential customer indicating an interest in your business’ products or services.
-This could arrive via a form on your website, an email, a phone call, or increasingly, a message via social media.
+Lead response time = the elapsed time from lead creation to your first meaningful touch (reply, call, or booked meeting).
+An inbound lead is any contact from a potential customer indicating an interest in your company’s products or services.
+This could arrive via a form on your website, an email, a phone call, or, increasingly, a message via social media.

 The sweet spot is now even shorter

-While most sales leaders will be aware of the importance of lead response time, fortunately for your company, many still don’t prioritize it anywhere near highly enough.
+While most sales leaders will be aware of the importance of lead response time, many still don’t prioritize it.
 More than half of companies still take more than an entire business week to respond to inbound leads.
-That’s a potential customer who has received a referral, seen an advertisement or a piece of content, found you doing a web search and actively contacted your company.
-Most companies leave them twiddling their thumbs for more than a week.
+That’s a potential customer who has received a referral, seen an advertisement or a piece of content, found you via a web search and actively contacted your company.
+Too many companies leave them waiting for days.

-Of course, not all companies are quite so carefree when it comes to turning leads into business.
+Of course, not all companies are quite so casual when it comes to turning leads into business.
 The HBR study we discussed earlier revealed that the average response time was 42 hours.
-Less than two full days sounds pretty good until you consider that most prospects searching for a new product or solution have done their research long before they contact any companies and are ready to take the next step, whether that be a demonstration or even a quotation.
+Less than two full days sounds pretty good until you consider that most prospects have researched options long before contacting vendors and are ready to take the next step—a demo, discovery call, or even a quote.

 They’re itching to buy.
-This goes a long way to explaining why 78 percent of customers buy from the company responding to their interest first.
-If that’s not enough to keep most salespeople up at night, then try this one on for size: seven percent of sales organizations contact new inbound leads within five minutes.
+This goes a long way to explaining why 78% of customers buy from the first company to respond.
+If that’s not enough to keep most salespeople up at night, then try this one on for size: only 7% of sales teams contact new inbound leads within five minutes.
 Seven percent may not be a high figure, but it’s just high enough to make it likely that one of your competitors is there, beating you to the punch.

 How to respond to leads